MD2Korg/CerebralCortex-Vagrant/README.md

 ### Importing and processing your data

+#### Enable Google Places API (optional)

 Some of the features that can be computed rely on the Google Places API and if you would like to include this optional capability, the following steps are required to configure this option.

-#### Enable Google Places API

 1. Navigate to [developers.google.com](https://developers.google.com/) and sign in with a valid Google account.